guillaumem-theodo/aws-workout/README.md

 # 👨‍🎓 AWS Workout 👨‍🎓
 ## Small and Quick Hands-on on AWS basic principles ##

-### 🚀 Set up your AWS profile 🚀
-First follow [this documentation](./doc/install-aws.md) to set up a `aws-workout` AWS profile on your computer.
-All shell commands provided in these tutorials require this profile.

 ### 🏛 Tutorials organisation 🏛

 We have grouped Workout Steps by knowledge categories: